 The Company holds shares of publicly listed companies on a strategic basis in accordance with the necessities of its business activities as a part of its overall management strategy.

 This includes the need to maintain and bolster transactions, raise funds and stably procure raw materials.
 As far as the strategic holding of shares in publicly listed companies is concerned, the Company will limit its holdings to the minimum level possible taking into consideration the need to ensure efficient corporate management.
-It sold all shares of two listed issue in FY2020, resulting in a total of 22 listed issues of shareholdings as of March 31, 2021.
+It sold all shares of one listed issue in FY2022, resulting in a total of 20 listed issues of shareholdings.

 In addition, the Board of Directors takes steps to verify the economic rationality of holding shares in publicly listed companies by comparing capital costs that factor in associated risks with accrued benefits while confirming the propriety of its holdings based on an outlook of the future each year.